aisingapore/PeekingDuck/docs/source/tutorials/04_peaking_duck.rst

           show: ["fps", "count", "cum_max", "cum_min"]
       - output.screen

-Run it with ``peekingduck run`` and you should see a video of cars travelling across a highway with a legend box on the bottom left showing the realtime count of the number of cars on-screen, the cumulative maximum and minimum number of cars detected since the video started.
+Run it with :greenbox:`peekingduck run` and you should see a video of cars travelling across a highway with a legend box on the bottom left showing the realtime count of the number of cars on-screen, the cumulative maximum and minimum number of cars detected since the video started.
 The sample screenshot below shows:

    * the count that there are currently 3 cars on-screen